needle-mirror/com.unity.xr.arfoundation/Documentation~/project-setup/install-arfoundation.md

 ## Editor compatibility

-AR Foundation 6.0 is compatible with Unity 2023.3 and up.
+AR Foundation 6.0 is compatible with Unity 6 (6000.0).

+> [!NOTE]
+> You can visit the Unity Forum for more information on the [Unity 6 New Naming Convention](https://forum.unity.com/threads/unity-6-new-naming-convention.1558592/).

 ### Older Editor versions